Skip to main content

 Create another loop within this loop using the Range type.
 In this example, the loop runs a maximum of 20 times (or less if the results are retrieved sooner).

 If the analysis has been completed, you can check the results to determine if the URL is malicious.
 Otherwise, configure the workflow to wait a few seconds before checking again.
-Once that is completed, you can move back to the outer loop and check the next URL.
+Once completed, you can return to the outer loop and check the next URL.

 When you're getting large volumes of data and can divide it into pages, use the page size option to keep the data amounts manageable.
 If you have more data than one page can show, you'll get a next page token.
 This token points to the following page's data.
 Use this token in the next run to keep getting more pages.
 If this token is empty or not there, it means you've got all the data.